amirah1133333/Beaches-In-Terengganu/README.md

-# Beaches-In-Terengganu
+# Beaches In Terengganu
-web map designed for famous beaches in Terengganu
+Web map designed for famous beaches in Terengganu